I am writing this post about two weeks after the end of Super Bowl LIX and about a week after Valentine’s Day 2025.

 To be clear, I am a huge NFL fan.
 Specifically, I am a Detroit Lions fan.
 Unfortunately, my season ended a few weeks before the Super Bowl, so I was not a Chiefs or Eagles fan.
 I did not really root against anyone.
 I thought the Eagles had a strong team, which proved true.

 The Kendrick Lamar halftime show was surprisingly good.
-Most folks my age and older either did not like it or did not understand it.
-Most people younger than me thought it was cool, and it has become the main focus of memes and media for the weeks following.
+Most folks my age and older either didn't like it or didn't understand it.
+Most people younger than me thought it was cool, and it has become the primary focus of memes and media for the weeks following.

 As cool as it was, there was no Taylor Swift.
 Taylor Swift and Kendrick Lamar collaborated on the song “Bad Blood,” and some were hopeful, if only slightly, that Taylor would take part in the Halftime show.
 But that did not happen.